osobhy/microtonal-Audio-to-MIDI/README.md

 ## Usage

-1. **Upload Audio**: Drag and drop an audio file or click to browse
+1. Drag and drop an audio file or click to browse
-2. **Adjust Settings** (optional): Click "Advanced" to customize conversion parameters
+2. Click "Advanced" to customize conversion parameters as you wish (the default suffice for microtonal Arabic music, but I thought making the tool more modular would aid with other styles of music as well.)
-3. **Convert**: Click "Convert to MIDI" to start the conversion process
+3. Click "Convert to MIDI" to start the conversion process
-4. **Visualize**: Watch the piano roll visualization update in real-time
+4. Watch the piano roll visualization update in real-time
-5. **Download**: Click "Download MIDI" to save the converted file
+5. Click "Download MIDI" to save the converted file

 ## Settings Explained

 ### Pitch Bend Range
-- Controls the range of pitch bend messages
-- Must match your synthesizer's pitch bend range
+This controls the range of pitch bend message.
+Must match your synthesizer's pitch bend range if you're planinng to synthesize the midi into audio.
+Ranges 1-12 semitones
-- Range: 1-12 semitones

 ### Drift Threshold
-- Determines when to split into new notes
-- Higher values = fewer note splits
+Determines when to split into new notes.
+Higher values generally mean fewer note splits.
+Ranges 0.1-2.0
-- Range: 0.1-2.0

 ### Quantization Step
-- Quantizes pitch to specific intervals
-- 0.5 = half semitone (quarter tones)
+Quantizes pitch to specific intervals.
+0.5 = half semitone (quarter tones), which is defult.
+Ranges 0.1-1.0
-- 1.0 = full semitone
-- Range: 0.1-1.0

-## Presets

-- **Default**: Balanced settings for most audio
-- **Precise**: Higher precision, fewer note splits
-- **Microtonal**: Optimized for microtonal music

 ## API Endpoints

-- `POST /api/convert` - Convert audio to MIDI
+- `POST /api/convert` to convert audio to MIDI
-- `GET /api/health` - Health check
+- `GET /api/health` health check

-## Technical Details

-### Frontend Technologies
-- React 18
-- Tailwind CSS
-- Framer Motion (animations)
-- React Dropzone (file upload)
-- Canvas API (piano roll visualization)

-### Backend Technologies
-- Flask (Python web framework)
-- Librosa (audio processing)
-- Pretty MIDI (MIDI file handling)
-- NumPy (numerical computations)

 ### Audio Processing Pipeline
 1. Load audio file with Librosa